 But there is light at the end of the tunnel according to Heberlein.
 He says, “As content providers offer more and more 4K content for a reasonable price, I think we’ll see an even larger adoption of 4K displays for use as digital signs.”

-And from Schroll’s perspective, “Media players that can drive 4K resolutions are just now becoming mainstream, so this problem will largely disappear in early 2017, but currently a potential user must ensure that the player they select can drive the output resolution they desire.”
+And from Schroll’s perspective, “Media players that can drive 4K resolutions are just now becoming mainstream, so this problem will largely disappear, but currently a potential user must ensure that the player they select can drive the output resolution they desire.”

 Most of us have experience with touch screen technology on a regular basis—smart phones being the best examples.
 This is an element that has exponentially advanced interactivity with digital signage.